How To Set Up Overnight Employees

 8. Apply the master profile to employees who will work overnight shifts.

-For more information, see How to Set up a Master Profile.
+For more information, see How to Set Up a Master Profile.

 In the time card below, an employee punched in at 6:00 PM and punched out at 6:00 AM (12 hours).
-Since the amount of hours falls under the number of hours we entered in the Maximum Pair Hours field (13 hours), the employee's time worked is calculated on the same day.
+Since the number of hours falls under the number of hours we entered in the Maximum Pair Hours field (13 hours), the employee's time worked is calculated on the same day.

-How to count all punches up to a certain time past midnight
+Count all punches up to a certain time past midnight

 1. Log in to your Fingercheck account as an Administrator.